Olyno/Gamet/README.md

 ## Custom signs:

-> GameAPI as plugin contains the possibility to have a custom sign to join or leave a game or a team.
+> Gamet as plugin contains the possibility to have a custom sign to join or leave a game or a team.
 To do that, place a sign somewhere and put that in the sign (line per line) ("/" means the first or the second, it's a choice):

 ```
-[GameAPI]
+[Gamet]
 join/leave
 name of your game
 name of your team (optional)